JStoresund/notes-V25/krypto/_krypto.md

 - Real-world attacker needs to work out the alphabet
 - Statistics for English
   - Statistics for the distribution of characters in English plaintext
-  - Can be of both single-characeter, double-characters and truple-characters
+  - Can be of both single-characeter, double-characters and triple-characters
 - Basic cipher operations
   - Most ciphers based on a combination of two basic operations
   - *Transposition*: Mixing up characters in plaintext